Debiased inference for a covariate-adjusted regression function: Numerical studies

 We simulated 1000 datasets using the above process for each $n \in \{500, 1000, 2500\}$.
-For each dataset, we constructed nuisance estimators $\mu_n$ and $g_n$ in the following ways.
-First, we estimated $\mu_0$ using a correctly specified logistic regression model to obtain estimators of $\gamma_1$, $\gamma_2$, $\gamma_3$ and $\gamma_4$.
-We estimated $g_0$ using maximum likelihood estimation with a correctly specified parametric model to obtain an estimator of $\beta$.
-To investigate the double-robustness of our estimator, we also estimated $\mu_0$ and $g_0$ using incorrectly specified parametric models in which the covariates $W_3$ and $W_4$ and the corresponding interaction terms were omitted.
-We then considered three settings: (i) both $\mu_n$ and $g_n$ are based on correctly specified parametric models, (ii) $\mu_n$ is based on a correctly specified model, while $g_n$ is based on an incorrectly specified model, and (iii) $g_n$ is based on a correctly specified model, while $\mu_n$ is based on an incorrectly specified model.
+To illustrate the performance of the proposed procedures when data-adaptive estimators are used for the nuisance functions, we used SuperLearner \citep{vdlSuperLearner}.
+To estimate $\mu_0$, we used SuperLearner with a library consisting of generalized linear models, multivariate adaptive regression splines, and generalized additive models.
+To estimate $g_0$, we used the SuperLearner procedure proposed by \citet{munoz2011super} with the same library.
+To investigate double-robustness, we considered using these estimators but omitting $W_1$ and $W_2$ from the estimation procedure.
+We then considered three settings: (1) both $\mu_n$ and $g_n$ use all covariates, (2) $\mu_n$ uses all covariates, while $g_n$ only uses $W_3$ and $W_4$, and (3) $g_n$ uses all covariates, while $\mu_n$ only uses $W_3$ and $W_4$.

 We estimated $\theta_0$ using both the local linear estimator of \citet{Kennedy2016ptwisecte} and our debiased estimator.
-For the local linear estimator, we considered two bandwidth selection mechanisms.
-First, we used the leave-one-out cross-validation bandwidth selection proposed in Section~3.5 of \cite{Kennedy2016ptwisecte}, which we refer to as ``Local linear (LOOCV)".
-Second, we used the plug-in methodology described in Section~\ref{section:bandwidth}, which we refer to as ``Local linear (Plug-in)".
+For the local linear estimator, we considered three bandwidth selection mechanisms.
+First, we used the leave-one-out cross-validation bandwidth selection proposed in Section~3.5 of \cite{Kennedy2016ptwisecte}, which we refer to as ``Local linear (CV)".
+Second, we used the plug-in methodology described in Section~\ref{section:bandwidth}, which we refer to as ``Local linear (PI)".
+Lastly, we undersmoothed the bandwidth obtained by LOOCV by dividing it by $\log_{10}(n)$, which we refer to as ``Local linear (US)".
 For the debiased estimator, we used all three selection procedures described in Section~\ref{section:bandwidth}.
-We refer to the estimator with LOOCV bandwidths $(h_{\n{cv}}, b_{\n{cv}})$ as ``Debiased (LOOCV)", the estimator with LOOCV bandwidths $(h_{\n{cv}, 1}, h_{\n{cv}, 1})$ selected by minimizing IMSE$_{\n{cv}}$ over $h$ alone with $b = h$ as ``Debiased (LOOCV, h=b)", and the estimator with bandwidths $(h_{\n{plug-in}}, h_{\n{plug-in}})$ based on the plug-in methodology as ``Debiased (Plug-in)".
-We constructed 95\% confidence intervals for each $a_0\in\{0.1,0.15,0.2,\dots,0.9\}$.
-We also constructed 95\% confidence intervals for $\theta_0(a_0) - \theta_0(0.5)$ for $a_0 \in \{0.51, 0.52, \dotsc, 0.9\}$ using our estimator and both variance estimators described following Theorem~\ref{thm:multivariate}.
-Finally, we constructed a 95\% confidence band over $\s{A}_0 = [0.1,0.9]$ using the method described in Section~\ref{sec:uniform}.
+We refer to the estimator with LOOCV bandwidths $(h_{\n{cv}}, b_{\n{cv}})$ as ``Debiased (CV)", the estimator with LOOCV bandwidths $(h_{\n{cv}, 1}, h_{\n{cv}, 1})$ selected by minimizing IMSE$_{\n{cv}}$ over $h$ alone with $b = h$ as ``Debiased (CV, h=b)", and the estimator with bandwidths $(h_{\n{plug-in}}, h_{\n{plug-in}})$ based on the plug-in methodology as ``Debiased (PI)".